-Mobile App Bugs: It’s hard to fault a provider like Nextiva, but we have noticed a few problems with the mobile app.
+Mobile App Bugs: We have noticed a few problems with the mobile app.
 Specifically, it’s not uncommon to find the mobile app failing to load.

 Some users have also reported daily app glitches—this isn’t ideal for when you need to use the service on the go.